Welcome to Molesey Local History Society

 The main aim of the Society is to awaken and foster an interest in the history of Molesey.
 We hold a wide variety of talks and events in and around Molesey, including Hampton Court Palace.

 We conduct our own research and try to hold at least one meeting a year based on work carried out by members.
-In 2022, we researched and presented a history of Tagg’s Island, and found so much information that our research will continue in 2023.
+This year we are looking into the works and life of Edward Potterton.
+A presentation of our findings will be made in our November meeting.

 Regular newsletters keep our members informed of all our forthcoming events as well as giving other interesting information about our local history.